What: PaidViewpoint pays you to take surveys, providing small payments even for accurately filling in your name and age.

 Better options

-Unless you’re stuck in an airport or watching football and need to feed your ADD, most survey sites don’t pay enough to make it worth your time.
-But if you love taking surveys and don’t mind making just a few bucks an hour, you’d do better with other sites.
-Sites to consider: Swagbucks, Survey Junkie and Consumer Opinion Services.
+Unless you’re stuck in an airport or watching football and want something to do during commercials, most survey sites don’t pay enough to make it worth your time.
+But if you love taking surveys and don’t mind making just a few bucks an hour, you can sign up with PaidViewpoint here.

 What their users say: (from Trust Pilot)